 For the longest time, nobody in Detroit took Volkswagen seriously.
 Who could blame them?
 The Beetle was an anachronism, no matter how much steady but glacier-like evolution it underwent, no matter how conscientious its assembly or clever its ads.
-By the end of the 1960s, however, it was selling more than half a million copies a year in the U.S. In the February 1969 issue of Motor Trend, editor Eric Dahlquist laid it out, explaining that the Volkswagen was frequently the best-selling car in Los Angeles, one of the nation’s (and the world’s) largest automotive markets.
+By the end of the 1960s, however, it was selling more than half a million copies a year in the U.S. and had become the top-selling car in some important West Coast markets, including Los Angeles.

 This was bad news for all of the U.S. automakers, but it was particularly threatening for American Motors Corporation.
 AMC had made its mark in the late 1950s and early 1960s as a purveyor of economy cars, alternatives to what George Romney called “Detroit dinosaurs,” but by the late sixties, its compact Rambler American was moribund, stigmatized as a car for little old ladies.
 AMC’s total sales for 1968 were 272,696, climbing a bit to 281,297 for 1969; Volkswagen’s sales for the same model years were 582,009 and 548,904 respectively.
 The Volkswagen was certainly problematic for Chevrolet and Ford, but for AMC, it was a deadly threat.
 Beyond that, Toyota and Datsun were beginning to emerge as real contenders.
 Something had to be done.

 American Motors was already preparing a new compact, the AMC Hornet, to replace the aging Rambler American for 1970, but American management realized that, like the contemporary Ford Maverick, the Hornet was basically a new bottle for the same wine.
 Despite new styling, a longer wheelbase, and the revival of the storied Hornet name (which had been dropped when AMC abandoned the Hudson nameplate in 1957), the new car was not that different from the Rambler American underneath.
 To compete with the imports, AMC needed something different, something smaller: a genuine subcompact to take on the Beetle and its foreign brethren.